Brand: Appleton Estate, Hearts of Jamaica series

 Origin: Appleton Estate, Vauxhall, St. Elizabeth, Jamaica

-The Appleton Estate Hearts Collection 1995 vintage was distilled from molasses through Appleton's copper pot still in 1995.
-It was then sealed in ex-Bourbon barrels to age for 25 years, before being selected by Joy Spence and Luca Gargano for bottling in 2020.
+The Appleton Estate Hearts Collection 1999 vintage, like its sibling bottles, was distilled from molasses through Appleton's copper pot still in 1999.
+It was then aged in ex-Bourbon barrels for 21 years, at which point reaching 63% ABV, and was selected by Joy Spence and Luca Gargano for bottling in 2020.

-Thanks to Andrew Hinton for providing me this sample.
-Let's get into this second bottling of the Hearts Collection!
+Thanks again to Andrew Hinton for providing me this sample.
+Now, let's dive into the final Hearts Collection bottling!